 Faculty in this emphasis area work toward reducing the prevalence of preventable, diet-related disease through the development of “healthy foods”, with an emphasis on Nebraska commodities.

-Food allgery research and The Food Allergy Research and Resource Program (FARRP) concentrate on indentifying potential food allergy dangers and ways in which those dangers can be minimized.
+Food allergy research and The Food Allergy Research and Resource Program (FARRP) concentrate on identifying potential food allergy dangers and ways in which those dangers can be minimized.